How to read

 On a phone:

-Tap the edges of the page
+Tap the edges of the page, or swipe

 On a computer: